JeffersonLab/clara-docs/docs/installation.md

 ### CRE installation

 Download the following script:

 <div class=".download-link">
   <a href="{{ site.baseurl }}/_downloads/install-claracre">install-cre</a>
 </div>

 In case you want to install CRE with CLAS12 software as a bundle, download the following:

 <div class=".download-link">
   <a href="{{ site.baseurl }}/_downloads/install-claracre-clas">install-cre-clas</a>
 </div>

-So, for CRE installation cp downloaded scripts into the work-dir and type:
+So, for CRE installation copy downloaded scripts into the *work-dir* and type:

 ```
 > cd *work-dir*
 > ./install-claracre
 ```

 or

 ```
 > ./install-claracre-clas
 ```